OpenEvalProject/evals/manuscripts/elife-85142/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02crff812 Institute of Medical Microbiology, University of Zürich Zürich Switzerland
+1. Institute of Medical Microbiology, University of Zürich Zürich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-2. https://ror.org/05a28rw58 Institute of Molecular Biology and Biophysics, ETH Zürich Zürich Switzerland
+2. Institute of Molecular Biology and Biophysics, ETH Zürich Zürich Switzerland ([ROR:05a28rw58](https://ror.org/05a28rw58))
-3. https://ror.org/02kkvpp62 Bavarian NMR Center - Structural Membrane Biochemistry, School of Natural Sciences, Technical University of Munich Garching Germany
+3. Bavarian NMR Center - Structural Membrane Biochemistry, School of Natural Sciences, Technical University of Munich Garching Germany ([ROR:02kkvpp62](https://ror.org/02kkvpp62))
-4. https://ror.org/00r1edq15 Institute of Microbiology, University of Greifswald Greifswald Germany
+4. Institute of Microbiology, University of Greifswald Greifswald Germany ([ROR:00r1edq15](https://ror.org/00r1edq15))
-5. https://ror.org/051escj72 UMR5294, LPHI, CNRS, INSERM, University of Montpellier Montpellier France
+5. UMR5294, LPHI, CNRS, INSERM, University of Montpellier Montpellier France ([ROR:051escj72](https://ror.org/051escj72))

 † Corresponding author

 ## Abstract

-The amoeba-resistant bacterium Legionella pneumophila causes Legionnaires’ disease and employs a type IV secretion system (T4SS) to replicate in the unique, ER-associated Legionella -containing vacuole (LCV).
+The amoeba-resistant bacterium Legionella pneumophila causes Legionnaires’ disease and employs a type IV secretion system (T4SS) to replicate in the unique, ER-associated Legionella-containing vacuole (LCV).
 The large fusion GTPase Sey1/atlastin is implicated in ER dynamics, ER-derived lipid droplet (LD) formation, and LCV maturation.
-Here, we employ cryo-electron tomography, confocal microscopy, proteomics, and isotopologue profiling to analyze LCV-LD interactions in the genetically tractable amoeba Dictyostelium discoideum .
+Here, we employ cryo-electron tomography, confocal microscopy, proteomics, and isotopologue profiling to analyze LCV-LD interactions in the genetically tractable amoeba Dictyostelium discoideum.
 Dually fluorescence-labeled D. discoideum producing LCV and LD markers revealed that Sey1 as well as the L. pneumophila T4SS and the Ran GTPase activator LegG1 promote LCV-LD interactions.
-In vitro reconstitution using purified LCVs and LDs from parental or Δ sey1 mutant D. discoideum indicated that Sey1 and GTP promote this process.
+In vitro reconstitution using purified LCVs and LDs from parental or Δsey1 mutant D. discoideum indicated that Sey1 and GTP promote this process.
 Sey1 and the L. pneumophila fatty acid transporter FadL were implicated in palmitate catabolism and palmitate-dependent intracellular growth.
-Taken together, our results reveal that Sey1 and LegG1 mediate LD- and FadL-dependent fatty acid metabolism of intracellular L. pneumophila .
+Taken together, our results reveal that Sey1 and LegG1 mediate LD- and FadL-dependent fatty acid metabolism of intracellular L. pneumophila.

 ## Introduction